 Bobotie was introduced to South Africa by colonists from the Dutch East India Company with the first recorded recipe dating back to 1609.
 It was embraced and perfected by the Cape Malay community who added their unique blend of earthy spices, lemon zest and curry powder.
 Originally pork or mutton was used although modern versions are made predominantly with minced beef or lamb.
 Most bobotie recipe include a handful of raisins for sweetness and I think it’s absolutely essential for a touch of sweetness.
 Millk-soaked bread helps to keep the meat moist and light.
 Baked with an egg topping and adorned with leafy bays, Bobotie is a legendary in these parts and a proudly South African favourite.

 Often served with sliced bananas, desiccated coconut and a dollop of Mrs Ball’s apricot chutney on the side, this is the way I remember bobotie growing up.
-For a sweet and cooling finish to these bobotie filo parcels, I’d suggest this creamy no-churn cinnamon milk tart ice cream with gingerbread crumble.
-It’s local food heroes with a modern and delicious twist!
+For dessert, this creamy no-churn cinnamon milk tart ice cream with gingerbread crumble will go down a treat.
+It’s local food heroes with a delicious twist!

 Bobotie filo parcels with apple ring chutney